vPeteWalker/midway/vmmanage/vmmanage.rst

 Live Migration
 ++++++++++++++

-**FEEDBACK** - This is pretty table stakes - anything interesting to say here?
-Once cross-cluster live migration is supported that's worth a call out.
+*Similar to other hypervisors, AHV allows live migration between nodes in the cluster.
+Live migration between different clusters is currently on the roadmap.*

 #.
 Open a console to one of your **WinServer** VMs and run ```ping -t <CLUSTER IP>``` to create a repeating activity within the guest.